-TikTok CEO Kevin Mayer quits: memo
+TikTok CEO Kevin Mayer quits: Memo

-REUTERS: TikTok Chief Executive Officer Kevin Mayer has left the company and General Manager Vanessa Pappas will replace him on an interim basis, according to an internal memo seen by Reuters.
+CALIFORNIA: TikTok Chief Executive Officer Kevin Mayer has left the company and General Manager Vanessa Pappas will replace him on an interim basis, according to an internal memo seen by Reuters on Thursday (Aug 27).

 The development comes days after TikTok sued the Trump administration over an executive order banning transactions in the United States with the popular short-form video-sharing app.